Plight & Premonition: Background

 Czukay had come to prominence in the 1960s with the experimental rock group Can, while Sylvian was the former the frontman of the UK new wave group Japan before embarking on a solo career.

-The music on Plight & Premonition is ambient, making extensive use of 'found sounds' from a variety of non-traditional sources.
-It consists of two instrumental tracks, both of which are over 15 minutes long.
-The album peaked at no.71 in the UK albums chart.
+Recording

-Although recorded late in 1986, Sylvian and Czukay completed Premonition together quite soon after the session in February 1987.
-The compositions were not released until March 1988 by the low budget subsidiary of Virgin that specialised in experimental compositions, Venture Records.
+Although the album was recorded late in 1986, Sylvian and Czukay completed Premonition together quite soon after the session in February 1987.
+The compositions were not released until March 1988 by the low-budget subsidiary of Virgin that specialised in experimental compositions, Venture Records.

 The tracks were later remixed by Sylvian and issued on a limited bonus disc with his 2002 compilation album Camphor.
 These remixes were used for a 2018 re-release by Grönland Records of a double album set combining this album and Flux + Mutability, their subsequent 1989 release.